Scholarships for Entering Freshmen

 Scholarships for Returning Students

 Each year, students currently enrolled at Georgia College who plan to return the following academic year have the opportunity to apply for Scholarships for Returning Students.
 Note that these scholarships are not available to incoming freshmen or transfer students.
-The scholarship application is typically available late Fall Semester for the upcoming academic year with most deadlines being the first Friday of February.
+The scholarship application is typically available late Fall Semester for the upcoming academic year with most deadlines being in mid-February.
 The Financial Aid Office notifies all enrolled students by e-mail when the application is available and when the final deadline will be each year.

 General criteria for most of the Scholarships for Returning Students are as follows: